What is the S-Press?

 Together, your leg muscles are responsible for lifting, flexing, and straightening out your body as you sit and stand.

-Use of the S-Press actively and effectively strengthens all the major muscles of the leg used in the sit-to-stand action.
+Use of the S-Press actively and effectively strengthens the major muscles of the leg used in the sit-to-stand action.
 Because of an effective contraction of the calf - gastrocnemius - muscle, fluid and blood flow in the lower leg should also be improved with use.

 4.

-3-23 kg of resistance
+3-29 kg of resistance

 Many patients who have had surgery or been immobile for a period of time become deconditioned very quickly.
 They are not able to lift the weight or their own leg up off the bed or push their body up into standing due to their weakness.